bobeethan/capstone-data-analytics/README.md

 # capstone-data-analytics
 Final Capstone Project for Data Analytics Course
+This analysis goes over Salt River Project's customer Electricity Demand (MWh) from a decade ago up to October 31st 2025.
+I perform EDA on the dataset and utilize ML and predictive models to predict future electricity Demand.
+This is a time series dataset with high granuality down to the hour.
+I also utilize temperature data to help build my models and look at correlation between the two factors.

 I recommend installing Anaconda at https://anaconda.org/ and using Jupyter Notebook to open the .ipynb files instead of executing a script, however I included the required .py scripts for users utilizing IDEs such as VS code and PyCharm.